 fbpx

-Email Marketing Audit For Ecommerce: 40+ Actionable Insights
+How To Do An Email Audit For Ecommerce?
+40+ Actionable Insights

-Given the long history of email marketing, there’s a lot of moving dimensions.
+Given the long history of email marketing, there are a lot of moving dimensions.
 Sometimes you can lose sight of some.
 An email marketing audit will help you discover those.

 1. Review of current numbers and benchmarks